Women in Nigeria: Post-colonial Nigeria

-The role of women in Nigerian politics is shaped by the patriarchal nature of the society.
-This dense religious and tribal country provides the setting for the oppression Nigerian women face in politics and in everyday life.
-Furthermore, the militaristic tendencies of Nigerian society are reflected in the way women are treated by the justice system in terms of sexual violence, corruption, and false imprisonment.
-Nonetheless, women in Nigeria have been able to come together in feminist movements, such as the Women in Nigeria (organization) (WIN) founded in 1982, to combat male supremacy in Nigeria and shape feminism as a force for Nigerian women.
-Nigerian women did not gain their voting rights until relatively recently.
+Since independence in 1960, women in Nigeria have been able to come together in feminist movements, such as the Women in Nigeria organization founded in 1982, to combat male supremacy in Nigeria and shape feminism as a force for Nigerian women.
 The 1950s presented many debates regarding women's access to political responsibilities and their stance on voting rights in Nigeria.
 It was not until 1979 when all Nigerian women gained their voting rights.
 To this day, Nigerian women still rally and fight to further their political voice and representation.

-In The World's Economic Forum's Global Gender Gap report for 2018, Nigeria was ranked 139th out of a total 149 countries, in terms of gender gap in 'political empowerment'.
+In the World's Economic Forum's Global Gender Gap report for 2018, Nigeria was ranked 139th out of a total 149 countries, in terms of gender gap in 'political empowerment'.
 As of 2019, out of 193 countries globally, Nigeria is at the 181st position when it comes to women's descriptive representation in parliament.
 During 2015 Nigerian elections, Nigeria had 20 women out of 359 in its Lower House (5.6%) and 7 out of 109 in Upper House (6.4%).
 As of the most recent elections, 7.3% of the Nigerian Senate and 3.1% of the House of Representatives are women.
 There are no state governors that are women.

 There are no laws implemented to improve the gender gap.
 In 2014, the Women Advocates Research and Documentation Centre (WARDC) and the Nigerian Women Trust Fund (NWTF) outlined "Nigerian Women Charter of Demand" that demanded to have 35% of women incorporated in all sectors of government.
-The barriers to women participation in politics are election time violence, economic restrictions, and patriarchy according to the Head of the Gender Division for the Independent National Electoral Commission.
-In particular, female candidates often suffer from election violence, threats or hate speech.
+The barriers to participation in politics include election time violence, economic restrictions, and patriarchy, according to the Head of the Gender Division for the Independent National Electoral Commission.
 Political parties have excluded women, and do little to encourage the participation.
 During the 2018 primaries, there were incidents in which women were harassed and even made to give up their party ticket.

 To help increase the number of women working in the government, The Nigerian Women's Trust Fund (NWTF) uses funding, networking opportunities, mentoring, training for leadership, and advocacy.
 It is supported by the Ministry of Women Affairs and Social Development (MWASD), UN Women.

 As of 2006, Nigeria's National Gender Policy has called for the increase of women in government positions to 35%.
 However, these provisions have yet to materialize as the proportion of women in parliament is much less than that figure.